microsoft/fhir-proxy/README.md

 ## Additional Documentation

 ### [Adding Users/Groups to the FHIR Server Proxy](docs/addingusers.md)
-At a minimum, users must be placed in one or more FHIR server roles in order to access the FHIR Server via the Proxy.
-The Access roles are Administrator, Resource Reader, and Resource Writer.
+At a minimum, users must be placed in one or more FHIR Server roles in order to access the FHIR Server via the Proxy.
+The FHIR Server access roles are Administrator, Resource Reader, and Resource Writer.

 ### [Adding Application Service Principals to the FHIR Server Proxy](docs/addingappsvcprincipals.md)
 You can create service client principals and register for Application API Access to the proxy.
 This is useful for using the proxy in machine-driven service workflows where a human cannot sign-in. </br>